 Major Research Projects

 BiCyCLe is researching ways of boosting the immune system of bowel cancer patients to help them fight the disease.
 This research project seeks to gauge a better understanding of the key medical challenges such as sarcopenia, which is weight loss that occurs due to cancer.

 Psychological Treatment of Chronic Abdominal Pain

-Chronic abdominal pain is currently treated by prescribing mainly opiate based pain killers.
-In addition to being highly addictive they can also have many other detrimental side effects.
-The Foundation secured funding, in collaboration with Kings College and St George’s Hospital to carry out research into the psychological treatment of abdominal pain.
-Two psychological modalities are being investigated; Acceptance and Commitment Therapy, and Hypnotherapy, as potential treatments that could help reduce reliance on painkillers.
+Chronic abdominal pain is currently treated by prescribing mainly opiate-based pain killers.
+As well as being highly addictive, they can also have other adverse side effects.
+St Mark’s Hospital Foundation secured funding to undertake research into the psychological treatment of abdominal pain.
+Online-based Acceptance and Commitment Therapy will be researched as a potential treatment for chronic abdominal pain that could help reduce reliance on painkillers

 The Foundation is currently helping to fund the aforementioned and many other research projects.
 If you would like to find out more information on which projects require your continued support please contact Chief Executive Jason Bacon, on 020 8235 4042 or email firstname.lastname@example.org